 Like many of you, we are pretty excited 2021 is over.

-The past year brought a lot of change and unpredictability to workplaces around the world as many of us navigated remote and hybrid workplaces for the first time.
+The past year (and the year before!) brought a lot of change and unpredictability to workplaces around the world as many of us navigated remote and hybrid workplaces for the first time.

 Fortunately digital workplace technology, like intranet software, provided ample opportunity for employees to remain connected and engaged to each other without any risks to productivity.
-Not that there was any doubt, but 2020 solidified the significance of intranet software.
+Not that there was any doubt, but the last two years have solidified the significance of intranet software.

 With a new year upon us, it’s time to take that momentum and set some resolutions for your intranet.
 Your intranet resolutions should be unique to your organization, but here are a few to consider: